boscojacinto/Headconn/system_prompt.md

         - By finding a common theme in the scene.

 Step 4.
-Using the instruction from the `user` combine the
+Using the instructions from the `user` combine the
         **characters** and **objects** in one composite image.
+        Always reveal your reasoning behind this step.

-        - You could add the characters from one image to the scene in the other image.
+        - You could add the **characters** from one image to the scene in the other image, if appropriate.

+        - You could overlay the heads of **characters** from one image to the **characters** in the other image, if appropriate.

+        - If you need to remove backgound, first crop the **characters** and **objects** and then remove the background.

+        - Do your best at estimating the overlay positions based on the height and width of the background image and assuming the cropped **character** and **object** will have a transparent background.

-        - Use the appropirate tools in your tool collection in one go.
+        - Use the appropriate tools in your tool collection in one go.

 Step 5.
 If the user provides additional instructions to finetune the composite
         image then discard the composite image and repeat Step 4 with the